XuanQuangPham91/FEniCS-RBniCS-examples/README.md

 ./configure
 make all check
 ```
-need to clear the evironment?
+need to clear the evironment directory?
 Use below
 ```
 unset PETSC_DIR
 unset PETSC_ARCH